guttih/sheller/development.md

 In this example we use 1.0.0 as the example version number, you will need to bump it every time you release.

 1. cd into the root dir of sheller
-2. Export snippet list to markdown by running `node ./src/test/preparePublish.js`
+2. Export snippet list to markdown
+  - by running
+    ```
+    node ./src/test/preparePublish.js
+    ```
-   - If you want to want to increase the version number by one, run with parameter *-bump* like so `node ./src/test/preparePublish.js -bump` this will increment 3 version numbers, one in file [package.json] and two [package-lock.json].
+  - or if you want to want to increase the version number by one, run with parameter *-bump* like so
+    ```
+    node ./src/test/preparePublish.js -bump
+    ```
+    which will increment three version numbers, one in file [package.json] and two [package-lock.json].
-3. Add to [Release notes] for this version in *README.md* and *CHANGELOG.md*
+3. Add to Release notes for this version in *CHANGELOG.md*
-    - Add an section under **Release Notes** called ### 1.0.0"
-    - Add some notes about what was done in this release.
     - Add section about the update to the [CHANGELOG.md]
 4. Make the package with the command below after changing `1.0.0` to the correct version number.